 GBCI Credits provided by the Green Building Alliance.

-Presented by: Bohlin Cywinski Jackson and PJ Dick
+Presented by: Bohlin Cywinski Jackson, PJ Dick, and Energy Independent Solutions

-Pittsburgh’s newest Living Building, 11th in the world, will be explored from the perspective of the designer and the contractor, and will demonstrate how renewable energy was integral to this achievement.
+Pittsburgh’s newest Living Building, 11th in the world, will be explored from the perspective of the designer, the contractor, and the solar services provider, and will demonstrate how renewable energy was integral to this achievement.